orestispanago/orestispanago.github.io/_posts/2019-07-29-auto-install-dev-tools.md

 tags: [automation, linux, shell]
 header:
   image: #""
-excerpt: "Automation, Linux, Shell scripting"
+excerpt: "Automate the process of setting up a development environment on a new machine"
 ---

-One of the most frustrating parts of setting up a new machine is custom software installation.
-The most convenient way of getting through the process is using a custom installation script.
+The most time-consuming part of setting up a new machine is software installation.
+A convenient way of getting through the process is using a custom installation script.
-The installation scripts have been tested on Linux Mint 19.
+The scripts described here have been tested on Linux Mint 19.

 ![alt text](/images/bash-mint.png)

-### TL;DR
+## TL;DR
-Download the installation scripts for my web-dev and data-sci tools [here](https://github.com/orestispanago/Install-dev-tools).
+Download the installation scripts for my web developement and data science tools [here](https://github.com/orestispanago/Install-dev-tools).

 Restore home folder backup using Deja-Dup to apply custom app settings.

-### Detailed version
+## Detailed version

-##### 1. Web development tools
+### 1. Web development tools

 Programming languages can easily be installed from the command line, e.g. nodejs: